“The question isn’t who’s going to let me; it’s who’s going to stop me.”

 Women in their 20s should be financially enterprising from the start of their careers.
-That means they should become more aware about starting salaries in their field and understanding company’s benefit packages offered.
+That means they should become more aware of starting salaries in their field and understanding its benefit packages.

 Related post: A Guide For College Grads On Your Company Benefits

-The average employee could be earning more than $7,528 per year more than his or her salary according to Glassdoor’s trademarked Know Your Worth, its personalized salary estimator, .
-In a tight job market, especially for technology and healthcare, that is significant money left on the table.
+The average employee could be earning thousands more per year more than his or her salary according to Glassdoor’s trademarked Know Your Worth, its personalized salary estimator.
+In a tight job market, especially for technology and healthcare, significant money is left on the table.

 #2 Women Need To Negotiate

-Negotiating skills are important and doesn’t always come naturally for a woman.
-Speak up early and often when you are being interviewed.
+Negotiating skills are essential and don’t always come naturally for a woman.
+Speak up early and often at your interview.
 That’s when you have the most leverage.
 Ask for a raise just as your male counterparts do.
 Research what your worth is and be able to explain why that is so.

 Midway in my career as an equities analyst, I was one of the only women working in my research department.
-I had been the first to be promoted to managing director of any of my peers (male or female) at a major investment bank.
+They promoted me to managing director, the first of many of my peers (male or female) at a major investment bank.

-I enjoyed what I did and was paid generous bonuses.
+I enjoyed what I did as, and it didn’t hurt that bonuses were generous.
 What was not to like?
 The thought of negotiating for my compensation was foreign to me.
 Frankly, it never dawned on me to ask for more until I started getting “headhunter calls,” that is, from executive recruiters.
-Several conversations later, I found out that my latest bonus was some 30% below my male peers.
+Several conversations later, I found out that my latest bonus was 30% below my male peers.

-Negotiation gets a lot easier when you have a target to rely on, you are motivated by hard work, and gaps shouldn’t exist.
+Negotiation gets a lot easier when you have a target to rely on, motivated by hard work, and gaps shouldn’t exist.
 Shame on me for not speaking up earlier for myself.
-Shame on you if you don’t try to use your leverage to gain more of your deserved share.
+Shame on you if you don’t use your leverage to gain more of your deserved share.

 The earlier you can reduce your income disparity versus men in your career, the better for building your wealth.